michaelneuder/optimistic-relay-documentation/builder-onboarding.md

 the collateral held by the relay remains untouched.
 If after 24 hours, the builder has not responded and refunded the proposer, the builder collateral will be used to execute the refund.
-We hope that in the vast majority of cases, the builder handles the refund so that there is no need to report collateral when they want to activate optimistic building again.
+We hope that in the vast majority of cases, the builder handles the refund so that there is no need to repost collateral when they want to activate optimistic building again.

 ### Handling other block simulation failures